thedevdojo/wave/wave/docs/concepts/structure.md

 - **wave** -
 This folder contains all the logic for the wave application.
 We'll be talking more about the contents of this folder in the next step.

-- *.env.camp* -
-This file is used in an internal tool in order to test the functionality of the the wave project (you can feel free to remove this file if you would like)

 - *.env.example* -
 This is an example environment file.
 Duplicate this file and rename it to `.env` in order to make it your application environment file.